alsvike/One-Click-Rotation/README.md

 ![Main Window](./assets/main_window.png)
 ![Create Config Window](./assets/create_config_window.png)

+### Planned Features

+- Ability to delete configurations.
+- Support for using mouse buttons as trigger and action keys.
+- Option to link a configuration to a specific process, ensuring it only works when the designated process is running or the window is in the foreground.

+### Known Bugs

+- The window may freeze when stopping a rotation macro.
 ## License

 This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.